Taweilo/Credit_Line_Increase_Model/README.md

 ##### **Gender bias**

-The protected group for gender bias testing is female and reference group is male.
-The resulting AIR value is favourable for women as it exceeds the best case scenario by 0.6.
-This indicates that a higher number of females were awarded a loan as compared to males.
-The magnitude of the marginal effect is also relatively small, another sign that discrimination with respect to gender is low under the model.
+The protected group for gender bias testing is female, and the reference group is male.
+As a result, the AIR value is favorable for women because it exceeds the best scenario by 0.06.
+This indicates that a higher number of females were awarded a loan compared to males.
+The magnitude of the marginal effect is also relatively small.
+Another sign shows low gender discrimination within the model.

 ![Male vs Femal-1](https://user-images.githubusercontent.com/111590512/186424070-ddc103f8-0ba1-4f75-a7be-493e52350635.jpg)

 #### **4. Remediate discovered discrimination**

-According to an article by Pew Research Center, people who belong to Black and Hispanic racial groups face more difficulty in getting approved for home loans as compared to White and Asian people.
+According to an article by Pew Research Center, people who belong to Black and Hispanic racial groups face difficulty in home loans approved compared to White and Asian people.
 In 2015, 27.4% of black applicants and 19.2% of Hispanic applicants were denied mortgages, compared with about 11% of white and Asian applicants which can be also observed in our initial model.

-Biased behavior of ML models has adverse effects on society.
-With our initial probability cut off 0.15, the Hispanic-to-white AIR falls below the minimum acceptable value of 0.80 and the black-to-white AIR is just over 0.80 by 0.02.
+The biased behavior of ML models has adverse effects on society.
+With our initial probability cutoff of 0.15, the Hispanic-to-white AIR falls below the minimum acceptable value of 0.80 and the black-to-white AIR is just over 0.80 by 0.02.

-With our information, we can try to remediate biases by recalculating AIR and confusion matrices by pushing the cutoff from 0.15 to 0.18.
-Next, we redo the model search by training decision trees with validation-based early stopping.
-Instead of picking the best model defined by AUC, we are going to try it across 12 different models and observe both performance and fairness indicators to pick a balance between the two.
-The below tables show how AIR values specifically for Hispanic-to-white and black-to-white are positively impacted after pushing the cutoff to 0.18
+Notice that the cutoff may influence the result.
+Selecting the cutoff 0.18 rather than 0.15, we attempted to remediate biases by recalculating AIR and confusion matrices.
+Next, we redid the model search by training decision trees with validation-based early stopping.
+Instead of picking the best model defined by AUC, we went through 12 different models and observed the tradeoff between performance and fairness indicators.
+The model balanced between two factors was chosen.
+The below table shows that the AIR value of Hispanic-to-white and black-to-white was impacted positively after applying 0.18 of the cutoff rate.

 <img src ="https://user-images.githubusercontent.com/111590512/186556387-b9303204-196f-4491-b58e-a5148578ca60.jpg" width="250" height="200">